aviad1486/Big-Data-/README.md

 ---

 ## ⚙️ How to Run
 All notebooks and installations are built in Jupyter.
-Make sure to install the following key dependencies: